xi-liu-cs/mesh-torus-with-ray-tracing-to-halfspaces/readme.md

 # mesh
 Xi Liu</br>
 2022</br>
-meshes are represented by triangle strips glue_mesh(a, b) concatenates the last vertex of a with first vertex of b each vertex contains position, surface normal, and uv coordinates ray trace to second order surfaces such as cylinder, hyperboloid
+meshes are represented by triangle strips</br>
+glue_mesh(a, b) concatenates the last vertex of a with first vertex of b each vertex contains position, surface normal, and uv coordinates ray trace to second order surfaces such as cylinder, hyperboloid